-Aptitude and skills tests are given to job applicants and can cover any topic from general math knowledge to computer skills to grammar proficiency, revealing how well applicants would be able to do a specific job.
-The data that hiring managers gather from these tests allows them to identify the best job candidates so they know whom to focus on first.
-Plus, knowing an applicant’s strengths and weaknesses can help a hiring manager structure targeted questions for better interviews.
+Aptitude and skills tests are given to job applicants and can cover any topic, revealing how well applicants would be able to do a specific job.
+Hiring managers then use the data gathered to identify top candidates and structure better interview questions.

 The Hire Success® system allows you to: